 With July temperatures keeping us so hot we feel like we’re melting, many of us are turning to pools, lakes, and beaches whenever possible to keep the kids busy and allow everyone to cool off.

 While we all strive to keep our children safe, sadly, there is a surge in childhood drownings during June and July, according to a new study by Merianne Spencer on childhood drownings in the U.S.

 Here are five safety tips to help keep your kids safe in and near the water:

 1. Keep children in bright colors so that they are easy to spot.

 I’ll be the first to admit I prefer muted tones and tend to gravitate toward them for myself and my children’s clothes.
 However, when it comes to swimming, the brighter and louder, the better.
-Keep boys in bright rash guards and girls in brightly colored swimsuits.
+Keep kids in bright rash guards and brightly colored swimsuits.
 This makes them significantly easier to spot in both pools and natural bodies of water.
-Darker colors or shades of blue and green tend to blend in with the water, making it harder to notice kids if they are under duress.
+Darker colors or shades of blue and green tend to blend in with the water, making it harder to notice children under duress.

 2. Use water watcher tags when near water.

 Many drownings occur because there is an assumption that someone else is watching a child, i.e., a spouse or other family member.
 Water Watcher tags allow you to specifically define who is responsible for supervising a child when they are in or near a body of water.

 My husband and I often take turns wearing the tag.
 We wear it on our wrists and don’t leave our children until the other person has “switched” with us and put on the tag.
 You can often find these tags free at your local fire station or hospital.
 Editor’s Note: We found free tags on lanyards in the waiting room at our pediatrician’s office.

 3. Use Coast Guard-approved life vests for natural bodies of water.